Mr. Brian Turner (Headmaster)

 Mrs. Sherman moved to Roseburg over 20 years ago.
 She has a bachelor of arts in Spanish from the Universidad de Guadalajara in Mexico and an associates degree from Kwatlen College in Canada.
 Her additional training includes certificates of Spanish proficiency and Language International from the Bridge Institute in Denver, CO as well as a certificate of educator from ACSI in Colorado Springs, CO.
 Mrs. Sherman has more than 25 years of experience as a foreign language instructor.
 She taught at Umpqua Valley Christian School for sixteen years and Emerald Academy for two years.
 Currently Mrs. Sherman is an adult instructor at Umpqua Community College.
 This is her first year teaching at Geneva Academy.

-Mrs. Pamela Warren (Math)
+Mrs. Pamela Warren (Math and Logic)

 Pamela grew up in the quaint town of Silverton, Oregon, where she attended a small Christian school with her four siblings.
 In high school, her family moved to Roseburg, and despite the initial shock of transitioning from a school of 65 to a school of nearly 2400, she graduated in 2006.
 Over the course of the next several years, the merciful hand of God worked mightily in her life, giving her a son (Eli, now in first grade at Geneva), sustaining her through her studies at Corban University (B. A. mathematics), and eventually leading her here to land her dream job at Geneva Academy.
 She is now happily married to the best husband ever, Charles, and has two wonderful stepchildren, Faith (2nd grade at Geneva) and Hayden (1st grade at Geneva).
 Her mission in life is to expose the lies that are so pervasive in our culture, and to shine the light of God’s truth in to the lives of young people.